Maryland-National Capital Park and Planning Commission: Parks

 The commission manages over 52000 acre of parks in the two counties.
-Within the Maryland-Washington Metropolitan District, the commission is empowered to acquire, develop, maintain, and operate parks systems.
+Within the Maryland–Washington Metropolitan District, the commission is empowered to acquire, develop, maintain, and operate parks systems.
 In all areas except Laurel, the Commission may spend public funds to acquire park land.
 Subject to county government approval, it also may sell general obligation bonds to fund park acquisition and development.
 All other expenses, including debt service, are paid from a park tax levied within the District.

 Prince George's Stadium in Bowie is built on park property.

 Planning

-Taking into account all factors of urban, suburban, rural and regional planning, the commission prepares and administers a General Plan for the physical development of the Maryland-Washington Regional District.
+Taking into account all factors of urban, suburban, rural and regional planning, the commission prepares and administers a General Plan for the physical development of the Maryland–Washington Regional District.
 All of Prince George's County (except Laurel) and all of Montgomery County (except Rockville, Gaithersburg, and several small municipalities) are included in the district.
 For the portion of the district within their county, each planning board makes zoning recommendations to its county council.
 To enact zoning ordinances and change the zoning map, the planning boards have exclusive responsibility for subdivision approval, location and grades of streets, location of public buildings and utilities, and street naming and house numbering.
 Administration and operating expenses of the commission are financed by property taxes levied by the two counties.

 Park Police

-The Commission supervises the Maryland-National Capital Park Police, which patrols the parks in both counties.
-The M-NCPPC Park Police is divided into the Montgomery County Division and the Prince George's County Division.
+The Commission supervises the Maryland–National Capital Park Police, which patrols the parks in both counties.
+The M–NCPPC Park Police is divided into the Montgomery County Division and the Prince George's County Division.
+The MNCPP in Prince George's County is also known as "Maryland Park Police" or "Maryland Park."
+The MNCPP in Montgomery County is known as "The Montgomery County Park Police".